asbjornh/view-models/README.md

 Tools for converting type definitions in client side apps to type definitions in server-side languages.
 Currently supports converting types from React or TypeScript/React to C#, Kotlin or TypeScript.

-These tools were developed for adding type safety to websites that employ server-side rendering where the client and server use different languages (like rendering React components from C# using [ReactJS.NET](https://reactjs.net/)).
+These tools were developed for adding type safety to websites that employ server-side rendering where the client and server use different languages (like rendering React components in C# using [ReactJS.NET](https://reactjs.net/)).
 Combining this with CI/CD helps uncover breaking changes in the client/server integration before they reach end users.

 The `React -> C#` parser/generator combo has been used in production in several web apps since 2018.
 The other parsers and generators are currently experimental.